echohumm/snailx/README.md

 ## Overview

-`snailx` provides a simple, zero-allocation, zero-dependency API for iterating over program arguments on Unix and MacOS.
+`snailx` provides a simple, zero-allocation, zero-dependency API for iterating over program arguments on Unix and macOS.

 ### Benefits